A Pocket Full Of Electronic Books

 Due to the change of plans, I headed home early on Tuesday rather than occupy a meeting room.

 Wednesday started very oddly.
 I woke up feeling a little rough, got up and immediately had a massive nosebleed.
 And I do mean massive, it was literally poring out of my face taking a good 15 minutes to subside and stop.
-My wife estimated I probably lost between one and two pints of blood, which may explain why I feel a trifle ‘odd’ for the rest of the day.
+My wife estimated I probably lost between one and two pints of blood, which may explain why I felt a trifle ‘odd’ for the rest of the day.

 My wife was wonderful in looking after me, but I am a little concerned about how quickly and efficiently she could clear up so much blood ;)